 The technologies that underpin the web are going through a period of change.

 The answer is responsive design.
 The size, shape, layout and position of elements on the page can change dynamically depending on how big the device’s display is.
-The designer can optimise the layout of the page for multiple display sizes rather than just one.
+The designer can optimize the layout of the page for multiple display sizes rather than just one.

 Although responsive design works best with modern web browsers, it doesn’t particularly hurt a website’s compatibility with older browsers.